frillsdev/frills-neocities/content/blog/240109-bookmark-dump.md

 1. <a href="https://plyr.io/#audio">Plyr: A simple, accessible and customisable media player</a> - Never used it, but what a cool tool.

 1. <a href="https://wiki.owain.codes/coding/umbraco/rosyln-error">Roslyn error</a> - Lol.
-The Roslyn error comes up a lot when I take a look at an Umbraco project that I have not built before.
+The Roslyn error comes up a lot when building Umbraco projects for the first time.
 This is just a snippet to fix it.

 1. <a href="https://css-tricks.com/useful-nth-child-recipies/">Useful :nth-child Recipes</a> - Nth child magic!
 This article helps when brain can't brain.

 1. <a href="https://www.accessibilityassociation.org/s/was-sample-exam-questions">WAS Sample Exam Questions</a> - When I considered becoming a Web Accessibility Specialist but had no idea what I needed to know 100% before doing an exam.
+Exam fear, engage.

 1. <a href="https://laracasts.com">Laracasts</a> - A tutorial website for Laravel (php) stuff.

-1. <a href="https://gitmoji.dev/">Gitmoji</a> - I have my own version of Gitmoji that I used for this website, nothing official, but just a visual way to show what the update consists of.
+1. <a href="https://gitmoji.dev/">Gitmoji</a> - I have my own version of Gitmoji that I use for this website, nothing official, but just a visual way to show what the update consists of.

 1. <a href="https://app.daily.dev/">Daily.dev</a> - A new tab dashboard for dev articles.
 Used this for a bit.
 Had a group with my colleagues but found only two of us were contributing.
 Also found it distracting every time I opened a new tab.